gohugoio/hugo/content/contribute-to-hugo/contribute-to-hugo-docs.md

 ---
-title: Contribute to Hugo Docs
+title: Contribute to the Docs
-linktitle: Contribute to Hugo Docs
+linktitle: Contribute to the Docs
 description:
 date: 2017-02-01
 publishdate: 2017-02-01